-Sports betting is in legal in 11 states.
+Sports betting is in legal in a number of states.
 These, plus the latest information on more US states, are listed in-depth in our guide to US sports betting.
 These three states, however, have the most extensive places and methods for legal sports betting.

 One of the most significant differences between betting on college football versus the NFL is the number of teams in a given week.